Connection to culture is central to the health and well-being of Aboriginal and Torres Strait Islander peoples.

 Scholarships of up to $1,000 per subject are available for Aboriginal and Torres Strait Islander students undertaking a Bachelor of Nursing or Bachelor of Midwifery.

-- an Aboriginal or Torres Strait Islander person
+- an Aboriginal and/or Torres Strait Islander person

-- known and accepted in the community in which you live or have lived
+- known and accepted in the community that you live or have lived

 - a resident of NSW